-Francesca Laracca, MS, CF-SLP
+Francesca Laracca, MS, CCC-SLP

 Francesca is a Bilingual (Spanish/English) Speech Language Pathologist.
 She earned both her Master of Science Degree in Speech-Language Pathology and Bachelor of Science Degree in Elementary/Special Education and Social and Behavior Sciences with a minor in Sociology from Seton Hall University.